LunguRobert/breaking-news-app/README.md

 This is a simple news app built using React, Redux, Bootstrap, CSS and utilizing functional and class components.
 The app displays the latest news from Romania and the current weather.
 The app is a simple front-end project that allows users to stay up to date with the latest news and weather.

+## Live Demo
+You can see a live demo of the app at https://breaking-news.onrender.com/.

 ## Features
 - Displays the latest news from Romania
 - Provides current weather information